JeffESchmitz/RideNiceRide/README.md

 ## Getting Started

-Run the following command in the root directory of the repository to populate the dependent CocoaPods needed to build and run.
+Run the following command in root directory to populate CocoaPods.
 ```bash
 pod install
 ```